-110100 10 Earmarked Reserves Note а To meet current and future contingency requirement and the revenue budget risks facing the authority.
-It will provide cover for rental income if it falls below the level assumed in the MTFS. b Fund received for growth in Business Rates used to reinvest in business related improvements. С To meet staffing costs arising from Council reorganisations or restructures. d A reserve established to deal with emergency repairs and maintenance and dilapidation costs to council owned properties. е Revenue sums held to finance capital expenditure. f Local Public Service Agreement funds used to fund projects of a one off nature. g Established to mitigate the effect of the time limited funding from central government. h Set aside to protect the authority's annual budget in the event of in-year or between-year fluctuations in investment returns. i To finance items included of a one off nature where budget provision has been made, but the expenditure will be incurred in the following financial year. j Established by allocating 5% of the income stream from "Off-Street" car parking to provide funding for the ongoing maintenance of the Council's car parks. k A reserve established from New Homes Bonus funding, received to provide incentives and rewards for Councils and Communities to build homes in their area.
-I Elmbridge Civic Improvement Fund (ECIF), money set aside to fund the improvement, enhancement of local businesses and regeneration of the borough. m Funds provided by the Home Office and held in respect of Crime and Disorder initiatives. n Miscellaneous funds, principally held in respect of bequests and donations to support the ongoing provision and maintenance of Centres for the Community and the ongoing maintenance of graves.
-0 Established to protect the Council's revenue accounts during the period of transition to Universal Credit and changes resulting from Welfare Reform. р From a planning delivery grant to assist with the delivery of the Planning function.
-Fully committed for future years one off expenditure. q To use in the purchase of Investment Property Assets to provide increased revenue rental streams.
-Funding for the year was transferred from the New Homes Bonus Reserve. r Net surplus arising from the Business Rates Retention Scheme retained by the Council to offset any future Business Rates deficits attributable to the Council.
-S Receipts held as a result of the approval of planning consent, the funding must be used in accordance with the planning agreement. t Established for Land Charges surplus income, which may be used to fund deficits arising for those services in future years in accordance with legislative requirements. u Held in respect of future payments required for self insurance / premium excess payments. ٧ Community Infrastructure Receipts held to meet future infrastructure requirements as outlined in the Community Infrastructure Levy Regulations and subsequent amendments.
-W Community Infrastructure Receipts earmarked for Strategic Infrastructure and Maintenance Projects
+Note а To meet current and future contingency requirement and the revenue budget risks facing the authority It will provide cover for rental income if it falls below the level assumed in the MTFS. b Fund received for growth in Business Rates used to reinvest in business related improvements. С To meet staffing costs arising from Council reorganisations or restructures. d Revenue sums held to finance capital expenditure and to deal with emergency repairs and maintenance and dilapidation costs to council owned property. е A reserve established to provide for maintenance on the Councils Investment Properties, from the property rental income. f Local Public Service Agreement funds used to fund projects of a one-off nature. g Established to mitigate the effect of the time limited funding from central government. h Set aside to protect the authority's annual budget in the event of in-year or between-year fluctuations i investment returns. i To finance items included of a one off nature where budget provision has been made, but the expenditure will be incurred in the following financial year. j Established by allocating 5% of the income stream from "Off-Street" car parking to provide funding for the ongoing maintenance of the Council's car parks. k A reserve established from New Homes Bonus funding, received to provide incentives and rewards fo Councils and Communities to build homes in their area.
+1 Funds set aside from New Homes Bonus to assist with the provision of affordable housing. m Elmbridge Civic Improvement Fund (ECIF), money set aside to fund the improvement, enhancement of local businesses and regeneration of the borough. n Funds provided by the Home Office and held in respect of Crime and Disorder initiatives.
+0 Miscellaneous funds principally held in respect of bequests and donations to support the ongoing provision and maintenance of Centres for the Community and the ongoing maintenance of graves. р Established to protect the Council's revenue accounts during the period of transition to Universal Cred and changes resulting from Welfare Reform. q From a planning delivery grant to assist with the delivery of the Planning function.
+Fully committed for future years one off expenditure. r To use in the purchase of Investment Property Assets to provide increased revenue rental streams.
+Funding for the year was transferred from the New Homes Bonus Reserve.
+S Net surplus arising from the Business Rates Retention Scheme retained by the Council to offset any future Business Rates deficits attributable to the Council. t To fund infrastructure feasibility studies as a result of the agreement for the Council being a member of the Business Rate Surrey Pilot. u Receipts held as a result of the approval of planning consent, the funding must be used in accordance with the planning agreement.
+V Established for Land Charges surplus income, which may be used to fund deficits arising for those services in future years in accordance with legislative requirements.
+W Held in respect of future payments required for self-insurance / premium excess payments. х Community Infrastructure Receipts held to meet future infrastructure requirements as outlined in the Community Infrastructure Levy Regulations and subsequent amendments. у Community Infrastructure Receipts earmarked for Strategic Infrastructure and Maintenance Projects